-State Law reference- Selection of president pro tempore, A.C.A. § 14-43-501(b)(2).
+State law reference(s)-Selection of president pro tempore, A.C.A. § 14-43-501(b)(2).

 Sec.
-2-86. - Freedom of information procedure.
+2-86.
+Freedom of information procedure.

 All meetings of the city council shall be public meetings.
-Notice of the time, place and date of all special meetings shall be given to representatives of the newspapers and radio stations located in Craighead County which have requested to be notified at least two hours before the special meeting takes place.
-Any news media located elsewhere that regularly covers the meetings of the council and which have requested notification shall also be notified at least two hours before the meeting takes place.
+Notice of the time, place and date of all special meetings shall be given by the city clerk's office, to representatives of the newspapers and radio stations located in Craighead County which have requested to be notified at least two hours before the special meeting takes place.
+Any news media located elsewhere that regularly covers the meetings of the council and which have requested notification from the city clerk's office, shall also be notified at least two hours before the meeting takes place.
+The city clerk's office shall maintain the official notification list.